Great Hikes in the Columbia Gorge!

 Noelle & Dylan!

-I found out about most of these Gorge hikes through a great book that has become my reference guide for hikes in the area, “60 Hikes Within 60 Miles of Portland.”
-I bought this when I first arrived in Portland ~ and I’m so glad I did.
-It’s now dog-eared, highlighted, and filled with notes.
-If you live in Portland and love to hike, especially in the Gorge ~ pick it up!
+Also, as a reference: I discovered most of these great hikes in the Columbia Gorge through the book, “60 Hikes Within 60 Miles of Portland.”
+I bought it when I first moved to Portland ~ & I’m so glad I did.
+It’s now dog-eared, highlighted, & filled with notes.
+If you live in Portland & love to hike ~ grab a copy of this book!

 Use the map below to get an overview of great hikes in the Columbia Gorge ~ it can be a great tool for planning.
 If you’re short on time, zoom in closer to Portland & pick one of the closer hikes, such as Angel’s Rest.
-If you are ready for an all-day adventure, then head out to Mosier Tunnels (just past Hood River) or Dog Mountain.
+If you’re ready for an all-day adventure, then head out to Mosier Tunnels (past Hood River) or Dog Mountain.
 And if you get all the way to Hood River, don’t forget to stop off at Naked Winery…one of the best watering holes around.